Kinsteen/dnd-sheet-tauri/README.md

 		- [ ] Spells
 		- [ ] Should also be able to be read from disk with user content (or paid non-SRD content)
 			- [ ] Users can drag and drop homebrew files directly in the app to install new content
+			- [ ] Read from protobuf data or JSON (with serde).
+Check file extension
 			- [ ] Other window that manages homebrew (per homebrew item (class, race, ..)? per campaign?)
 				- [ ] Install from file
 				- [ ] Disable homebrew (will unload current sheet if it has homebrew from it)